How Many Years Does It Take To Complete a PhD?

 Written by Kristine Bagdassarian

 The flexible nature of the PhD degree compared to other academic qualifications means that some variation in the duration of study exists.
-This page explains some of the typical scenarios that can affect how long a PhD degree can take.
+This page explains some of the typical scenarios that can affect how many years a PhD degree lasts.

 How long is a full-time PhD?